edgedb/easy-edgedb/README.md

 } ORDER BY .date);
 ```

-Here's the JSON output with exerpts snipped:
+Here's the JSON output with excerpts snipped:

 ```
 {